-This App Lets Your Company Pay You To Bike To Work | Fast Company
+This App Lets Your Company Pay You To Bike To Work

 If you work at Acato, a digital agency in the Netherlands, your boss will now pay you to ride your bike to work.
 The company is one of the first to try out a new app designed to track employee commutes and automatically detect when someone is on a bike rather than in a car, and then let the company reward the ones who make the more sustainable choice.

-“We want to create healthy employees,” Jose Diaz, co-founder and CEO of BiCycling, the startup that created the app, tells Fast Company.
+“We want to create healthy employees,” Jose Diaz, cofounder and CEO of ByCycling, the startup that created the app, tells Fast Company.
 “We know that companies are willing to spend some money to create a healthy lifestyle for their workforce–that way, they can save a lot of money through less sick leave and more productivity.”

 The app uses an algorithm to detect your speed and identify when you’re biking, without requiring you to push a button to track the ride.
 As it logs the distance you’ve traveled, it creates a leaderboard to promote competition between workers or departments.

-Note: Correction: We’ve updated this article to use the correct name of the app.